 Next day, armed with headphones, laptop and charger, Marissa staked claim to a corner booth at the cafe one half a block north, one block east of her place, passing two other similar places.
 She hoped the decoy cafes would distract a certain 18 year old wannabe florist should she come looking.
 She’d left a note: “gone to cafe. cya later.”
 Carly had her number in case of emergency.

 2 coffees and 2 pots of peppermint tea later, Marissa smiled, closed her laptop and headed home.
 A productive day.
 Lovely round numbers.
 1200 words.
 4 hot beverages.
-75 customers.
+75 customers for the cafe.
 Carly was in the bathroom when she got home.
 What did she do in there all the time?
-Was she drowning baby seals in the basin?
+Was she drowning baby seals in the tub?
 That would explain all the puddles.
 Marissa learned very quickly that Carly’s TAFE course was a grand total of 2 days a week, that she had no friends in the city, and that she had next to no work to do outside of classes.
 So she spent her time in the bathroom.

 An hour later, Marissa came out of the bathroom.
 “What’s for dinner?”